wix-incubator/wix-rest-docs/wix-bookings/guides/Terminology.md

 The owner of the Wix site that has Wix Bookings installed and all [site contributors](https://support.wix.com/en/article/inviting-people-to-contribute-to-your-site).

-## Slot

-A time period that customers can book for a service.
-For appointments, it includes all the times available to book.
-For classes, it refers to sessions that are open for booking.
-For more details, see appointment schedule and class schedule.

-## Time slot

-Specific periods when services can be booked.
-The Time Slots API helps find available time slots for appointments and classes.
-The availability calculation considers multiple factors: service schedules, staff working hours, resource availability, booking policies, and existing reservations.

 ## Staff member

 People who provide services and have complex scheduling needs.